robinske/db_engine/README.md

 Because data is backed by a hashmap, most operations mimic the runtime complexity of hashmaps.

+Valid keys
+* Any string value that does not contain spaces or colons

+Valid partial keys
+* Any string value that does not contain spaces
+* Will match any key that contains the partial key as a substring

+Valid values
+* Defaults to string, may contain spaces.
+* May also be any valid JSON value (integers, Booleans, null, arrays, nested objects)
+* Updates to nested values assume it is an array of objects

+*Note: string data is normalized to ALL CAPS for processing/comparisons.*

 		  {
 		      "TASKID": 3,
 		      "TASKS" :